 - Pack smaller valuable items like cash and jewelry, somewhere safe and keep them with you rather than putting them with the main items with the movers.

-- Using a moving company with a good reputation and they can offer tips on packing, or even handle the packing for you.
+- Using a moving company with a good reputation and they can offer tips on packing even moving with fish, or handle the packing for you.
 No-one is more expert at how to pack boxes for moving house than professionals movers.

 - Start early enough and you can easily just pack a box a day and then be ready on moving day.
 Pack things you will not need in the next few weeks.